Li4n0/revsuit/README.md

 RevSuit will generate default configuration file on first run.
 Modify the configuration file according to your needs, then re-run.

-In order to confirm the ip location, you need to use the ip location database. `QQwry` is used as the data source by default, you can also modify the configuration to use `GeoIP`.
+In order to confirm the IP location, you need to use the IP location database. `QQwry` is used as the data source by default, you can also modify the configuration to use `GeoIP`.
 If the selected database is not available in the current directory or the database is updated for more than a week, RevSuit will automatically download the latest database.
 If the download fails, the `IpArea` field will always be null.